2017 ESU Los Angeles Branch Shakespeare Competition

 March date and place TBA

-National Competition (April 2017): The winner of the ESU Los Angeles Branch (community) Shakespeare Competition advances to the National Competition in New York City (tentatively scheduled for April 23-25, 2017).
-Read more about last year's National Competition.
+National Competition (May 1, 2017): The winner of the ESU Los Angeles Branch (community) Shakespeare Competition advances to the National Competition in New York City (scheduled for April 29 - May 2, 2017).

 Questions?
 Please contact the ESU Los Angeles Branch Shakespeare Coordinator (contact details at right).